estatewatch/estatewatch/content/estates/achilles.md

 {% image "src/images/achillesplan.png", "alt text" %}

-The Council's ['Landlord Offer'](You will receive compensation for having to move and be given help with the cost of moving.) describes the proposed tenure mix of the 450 new homes to built on the site as follows:
+The Council's ['Landlord Offer'](http://councilmeetings.lewisham.gov.uk/documents/s67637/Appendix%20A%20-%20Achilles%20Street%20Landlord%20Offer.pdf) describes the proposed tenure mix of the 450 new homes to built on the site as follows:

 {% image "src/images/aslo.png", "alt text" %}

+In December 2023, Lewisham Council was [reported](https://www.insidehousing.co.uk/news/council-puts-development-programme-sites-on-hold-amid-challenging-conditions-84505) to have put a number of its development sites on hold following financing issues highlighted by a review.

+Whilst the Achilles St scheme itself wasn't put on hold, the review report highlighted risks associated with the redevelopment of the Achilles Street estate.

 ---